cwahn/efp-logger/README.md

-# EFP RtLog
+# EFP Logger

 ## Overview

-EFP RT Log is a C++ logging library designed for real-time concurrency application.
+EFP Logger is a C++ logging library designed for real-time concurrency application.
 The typical log-writing takes only "tens of nano seconds".

 ## Exmaple